What do scamwatcher.org do?

 MyChargeBack.com is owned by Cactil LLC, USA

-Watch out for the recovery scams - they are everywhere - trying to get more money from people who have been scammed and are desperate to try anything.
+In the most part, no. Although they are not quite a scam they are charging money for something you can do yourself fairly easily and may charge you even if they are unsuccessful.
+Watch out for the recovery company scams - they are everywhere - trying to get more money from people who have been scammed and are desperate enough to try anything.
 It takes a very special type of indifference to the suffering of others to think up scams such as these, and a very special type of greed to carry the process through.

 The fake recovery company affiliate system is identical to the scammer affiliates that defraud people.
 The recovery scammers offer an enormous fee to get other companies to link to their affiliate links which them means that the scammers begin to climb the search engines results pages and page rankings.
 It also means that you are never sure who you are dealing with.
 The original website, often the affiliate, turns out to be operated by an ethereal overseas entity and the actual scammers turn out to be registered in Israel, but that may not indicate where their offices are actually based.